carlosaya/SCK/content/fees.md

 ** **

-_Fees are due no later than 2:30pm on Friday of week 2 in each term._
+_Fees are reviewed annually and subject to change.
+Fees are due no later than 2:30pm on Friday of week 2 in each term._

 The Queensland Government subsidises part of the cost of every eligible child, and the remainder is paid in fees.
 Additional funds are raised by the committee through fundraising and grants.